15 IMPORTANT VARANASI GHATS

 Separated by mere stone step walls, Ganga Mahal Ghat has the same merits as Assi Ghat.
 Famous for housing a pristine palace on its ghat, Ganga Mahal Ghat is an absolute royalty among all the Varanasi Ghats.

-The palace on the banks of this ghat is used by educational institutions and is not open for tourists.
+The palace on the banks of this ghat is used by educational institutions and is not open to tourists.

 Mansarovar Ghat is named after the very tranquil Mansarovar Lake.